Convergence of fixed-point continuation algorithms for matrix rank minimization: FPCA with Given Rank

 \section{FPCA with Given Rank $r$}

-In this section, we study the FPCA when rank $r$ is known and the stepsize is always chosen as $\tau=1.$ This is equivalent to applying a continuation strategy to $\mu$ in IHTMS.
+In this section, we study the FPCA when rank $r$ is known and a unit stepsize $\tau=1$ is always chosen.
+This is equivalent to applying a continuation strategy to $\mu$ in IHTMS.
 We call this algorithm FPCAr (see Algorithm \ref{alg:FPCAr} below).
 The parameter $\eta_\mu$ determines the rate of reduction of the consecutive $\mu_j$ in continuation, i.e.,

 For FPCAr, we have the following convergence results.